Therapists in First Hill, Seattle, WA

 Marriage & Family Therapist Associate, MA, MS, LMFTA

 Life as an ADHDer can feel like persisting in a world not built for you.
-Society has taught you that there's something wrong with your neurodivergence.
-You got that message from teachers if school became too overwhelming and you couldn't find new coping skills.
-Or you've had to work harder and longer a job that you're not sure you enjoy just to keep up.
-Even those closest to you may not fully understand your experiences or appreciate your strengths because of your struggles with organization, time management, impulsivity, and sensitivity.
-All of this is more confusing if you were diagnosed as an adult or aren't yet diagnosed.
+You got that message from teachers if school became overwhelming and you weren't taught new coping skills.
+Or you might be burnt out at work, comparing yourself and feeling behind.
+Those closest to you may not understand your struggles with organization, time management, impulsivity, and sensitivity.
+Maybe you've been in therapy before, but focusing on just anxiety or depression hasn't helped much.
+And all of this is more confusing if you were diagnosed as an adult or aren't yet diagnosed.
+Ultimately, you just want to feel in control of your own life.

 Not accepting new clients